oarevalo/ColdBricks/trunk/readme.txt

 - Updated to work with HomePortals version 3.1
 - Updated internal application framework to version 1.3 of the core framework
 - Moved to a modular architecture.
 All features are now deployed as standalone modules on the modules directory
+- Added support for external modules located outside the application directory

 Version 1.0
 - This is the first public release of ColdBricks.
 Have fun, send feedback!